chandharlabs/chandhar-docs/docs/index.md

 # Chandhar Research Labs Pvt.
 Ltd.

-**Advancing 5G/6G Wireless Communications, and AI‑Driven Radio Technologies** through  Academic and Industry Collaboration, Research, Product Development, and Training.
+Advancing 5G/6G Wireless Communications, and AI‑Driven Radio Technologies through  Academic and Industry Collaboration, Research, Product Development, and Training.

 ---

 ## Who We Are

-**Chandhar Research Labs Pvt.
-Ltd.**, established in 2018 in Mayiladuthurai, Tamil Nadu, India, focuses on developing advanced solutions for challenging problems in the field of telecommunications through research, consultancy, and product development.
+Chandhar Research Labs Pvt.
+Ltd., established in 2018 in Mayiladuthurai, Tamil Nadu, India, focuses on developing advanced solutions for challenging problems in the field of telecommunications through research, consultancy, and product development.

 The company develops customized software and communication equipment for 5G cellular and drone communication systems and actively collaborates with R&D laboratories and academic institutions in next‑generation wireless technologies.